 Emotional language is a sign of lack of critical thinking.
 Emotional words are therefore a big fat red flag for your teacher.
 You want to make it appear as if you have come to your position in an essay through the use of objective and thoughtful research.

 This is very hard when an issue is inherently emotive.
 I used to teach a course on Child Protection.
-In this course I found it very difficult to get my students to stop using language like ‘disgusting’, ‘abhorrent’, and ‘repulsive’ to describe abusive behaviour towards children.
+In this course I found it very difficult to get my students to stop using language like ‘disgusting’, ‘abhorrent’, and ‘repulsive’ to describe abusive behavior towards children.

 Simply speaking, emotional language makes it appear to your marker that you are susceptible to researcher bias.
 A more sober analysis will be more much convincing.

-Here’s some words to avoid at all costs:
+Here are some words to avoid at all costs:

-Avoid These 12 Emotional Words:
+|Avoid These 12 Emotional Words:

 You might notice I didn’t provide you with possible alternative words in the table above.
 The reason is simple: remove superlative adjectives and adverbs, and don’t replace them with anything.